voelzmo/codex/aws.md

 be accessed at.
 For example, on AWS, find the `bastion` EC2 instance and note its Elastic IP address.

-You're going to need to SSH into the bastion host, and unfortunately, that is also provider-specific.
+You're going to need to SSH into the bastion host (as the `ubuntu` user), and unfortunately, that is also provider-specific.
 In AWS, you'll just SSH to the Elastic IP, using the private half of the EC2 keypair you generated.
 Other IaaS's may have other requirements.

 Once on the bastion host, you'll want to use the `jumpbox` script, which you can get off of Github, like so: